| Heaven forbid that a property

 style is an evolution of the architecture that was popular in Southern California,

+the Southwest, and northern Mexico in the 18th Century.
 The property is believed to have been constructed by a widow named May

 MacBennett as a rental property.
 She never occupied the house, choosing